guyogev/TDshooter/Readme docs/readme.md

 ##about:
 ------
+I make use of the LibGDX game development framework.
+Under the main folder you see 4 projects (my-gdx-game prefix). the *core* project contain most of the code. other projects are linked to it. for more information about this setup visit [ligGDX](http://libgdx.badlogicgames.com/).

 The game is designed with the MVC pattern, Therefore the code is divided into 3 sections:
 ###Model:
 Holds the game data (sprite classes and source files). the Modal just holds the data, it can not change it or access the other sections.